Gold Country BC Travel Guide

 - For winter travellers, there is all the winter fun you can dream of waiting for you.

 This sleepy town is located 337 km from Vancouver and 84 km west of Kamloops, at the junction of the Trans Canada Highway 1 and the Cariboo Highway 97 and lays along the Bonaparte River.
-Make your first stop at the Cache Creek Info Centre for information on the area and take advantage of their WiFi to check messages from home.
+Make your first stop at the Cache Creek Visitor Information Centre for information on the area and take advantage of their WiFi to check messages from home.

-Cache Creek is also known as the “Arizona of Canada” for its rocky landscape, dusty streets and its baking hot summer climate.
+Cache Creek is known as the “Arizona of Canada” for its rocky landscape, dusty streets and its baking hot summer climate.

 The place raised to fame during the Gold Rush era and was a resting point on the Cariboo Wagon Road.